vbotka/ansible-collection-freebsd/docs/source/examples/311/example.rst

       - lang/python311
       - ports-mgmt/pkg

 * The playbook *pb-pkg-update.yml* updates the repositories.
-Use the `cached`_ local package base instead of fetching an updated one ::
+Then, use the `cached`_ local package base instead of fetching an updated one ::

     pkg_cached: true